I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wlanihv/nc-wlanihv-dot11extihv-deinit-adapter.md

 <p>For more information about operations that are performed when the WLAN adapter is removed, see
     <a href="NULL">802.11 WLAN Adapter Removal</a>.</p>

-<p>The operating system calls the
-    <i>Dot11ExtIhvDeinitAdapter</i> function whenever a WLAN adapter becomes unavailable and is disabled for
-    use, such as when a PCMCIA adapter is removed.</p>

-<p>The operating system also calls the
-    <i>Dot11ExtIhvDeinitAdapter</i> function for every adapter managed by the IHV Extensions DLL before the
-    operating system unloads the DLL.
-In this situation, the operating system calls the
-    <a href="..\wlanihv\nc-wlanihv-dot11extihv-deinit-service.md">Dot11ExtIhvDeinitService</a> IHV
-    Handler function after the last WLAN adapter has been halted through a call to the
-    <i>Dot11ExtIhvDeinitAdapter</i> function.</p>

-<p>For more information about operations that are performed when the WLAN adapter is removed, see
-    <a href="NULL">802.11 WLAN Adapter Removal</a>.</p>

 ## -requirements
 <table>
 <tr>